yasserhous/Kali-VM/README.md

 ## Troubling Shooting
-1)Ensuring VM can reach Host, and host can reach VM
+### Ensuring VM can reach Host, and host can reach VM
 error: From 192.168.56.101 icmp_seq=3 Destination Host Unreachable
   1) check your network adapter and ensure that the one you want to use is enabled: Control Panel\All Control Panel Items\Network Connections
   2) ![image](https://github.com/user-attachments/assets/81c83f81-efc4-4355-ad9e-6ac3c8c76bc5)